joyent/joyent-repos/README.md

 - as of TOOLS-2143, the [sdcrelease](https://mo.joyent.com/engdoc/tree/master/sdcrelease)
   process uses `jr` when running scripts in the [triton.git](https://github.com/joyent/triton) `./tools/releng` directory.
-- ...

-## Repo Manifest Spec
+## JR Manifest Spec

-A repo manifest is a JSON file that enumerates a set of repos, some metadata on those repos (currently just labels), and some metadata to describe the set and to aid in maintaining the file.
+A repo manifest is a JSON file that enumerates a set of repos, some metadata on those repos (currently just labels), fields that define the scope of repos for this manifest, and a set of repos that do *not* belong (to aid in maintaining the file).
 The file is typically called "jr-manifest.json".
 Typically the "set" represents the repos relevant for a Joyent product.
 Currently the manifest enumerates repo *names*, assuming they are all on GitHub and under the github.com/joyent organization.